Wilmer Flores Preview, Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.74 team ERA ranks 25th across all MLB pitching staffs.
+- The Reds' 4.74 team ERA ranks 25th among all MLB pitching staffs.

-- Reds pitchers combine to surrender 183 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The Reds give up the fourth-most home runs in baseball (184 total, 1.4 per game).

-- The lefty last pitched on Friday against the Arizona Diamondbacks, when he threw six scoreless innings while giving up six hits.
+- The right-hander last appeared on Saturday against the Arizona Diamondbacks, when he threw 3 2/3 innings, allowing five earned runs while giving up five hits.

-- In 18 games this season, the 25-year-old has amassed a 4.08 ERA and 8 strikeouts per nine innings, while giving up a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.